-GHPC Releases New Planning Tool To Increase Minority Blood Donation
+GHPC Publishes Paper on Planning Tool to Increase Minority Blood Donation

 Georgia Health Policy Center researchers have developed a strategic planning tool for those working to increase minority blood donation.
 The planning tool, and the evidence behind its development, were recently published in an article in Health Promotion Practice.